YaroslavGessen/YaroslavGessen/README.md

 ### Hi there, I'm Yaroslav!

-## I'm a motivated java/python developer ;)

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Looking for New Challenges
 - ⚡ Fun fact: Professional sportsmen in a past